miracle.fyi

 — Edwin Locke & Gary Latham, A Theory of Goal Setting & Task Performance (1990).
 One of the most cited papers in organizational psychology.

-#1 GOAL · IN LIFE
+#1 GOAL · THIS YEAR

 THIS MONTH